git-pull/website/consulting/why-python.rst

 In my past startups, I didn't have the power to override and enforce safer solutions that could have led the business to a better outcome.
-I've also tried various combinations of software stacks, and learn how important it is to stick to safe, effective technologies.
+I've also tried various combinations of software stacks, and learned how important it is to stick to one solution over another.

 I don't refuse work solely based on me not liking a programming language.
 If I'm not programming Python, I'm concerned I won't meet your expectations.